BaoCodeLab/SweepCluster/README.md

 ## The recomb_lg_simulation.sh is used to test the effect of different recombination length SNP clustering results
 We find that there are many factors that influence the clustering results.Recombination length has the greatest effect, which directly affects the number of cluster
 ### Useage:./recomb_lg_simulation.sh [arguments]

 #### {optional arguments}
-    -vcf:     the vcf file
+    -vcf VCF              The vcf file
-    -anno:    tab-delimited file containing the annotations for the SNPs, with four columns, SNP locations, SNP coding types, the gene name where the SNP is located, and the corresponding gene ID.
-SNP coding types include: “CDS_synon” for synonymous SNPs; “CDS_nonSynon” for non-synonymous SNPs; “pseudo-gene” for SNPs in pseudogene; “inter-gene” for inter-genic SNPs.
-Among the four types, non-synonymous SNPs should be defined as “CDS_nonSynon” because the keyword “CDS_nonSynon” will be used in SNP clustering.
-Other types could be defined as what you like. gene name and gene ID could be blank if the SNP is inter-genic; or alternatively, could be defined specifically, such as -gene1-gene2 indicating the presence of the SNP in the inter-genic region between gene1 and gene2.An example looks like below:260680  CDS_nonSynon oppD  AP53_241.The first row should be Loc  Type  Gene_Name Gene_ID
+    -anno ANNO            The tab-delimited file containing the annotation of the SNPs.
-    -operon:    tab-delimited file defining the gene operons, with one line for each gene.
-Each gene contains five columns for gene ID, the start location of the gene, the end location of the gene, the orientation of the gene, and the operon name the gene belongs to.
-If the gene operons of the genome have not yet defined well, the column of operon name could be replaced by the gene ID.
-However, the well-defined gene operons will be helpful for SNP clustering.
-An example looks like below:AP53_107  121551  122138  + Operon_30.
+    -operon OPERON        The tab-delimited file defining the gene operons.
-    -start:     Recombination length used at the beginning of clustering.
+    -start START          The lower-bound of the range of sweep length used for simulation.
-    -end :      Recombination length used at the ending of clustering.
+    -end END              The upper-bound of the range of sweep length used for simulation.
-    -size :     The step size of recombination length.
+    -step STEP            The step size of sweep length ranging from START to END in simulation.
-    -interv:    intervalue is used to obtain the first and second derivatives of the clustering model by using the finite difference method.
+    -delta DELTA          interv is used to obtain the first and second derivatives of the clustering model by using the finite difference method.
-    -scan_loop:   the number of scanning times the program will perform for the SNPs.
-The higher number of scanning will include as many as qualified but ambiguous boundary SNPs into the clusters.
-Default value is set to 100, which has been able to perform well.
+    -scan_loop SCAN_LOOP  The number of iterations the program will perform for merging clusters.
+Default value is set to 100.
-    -max_dist:    maximum inter-SNP distance allowed within a cluster.
-This parameter is used to optimize the identified clusters.
-The SNPs falling into the same gene/gene operon are initially defined to be in the same cluster, which may be longer than the estimated recombination tract length “recomb_lg”.
-However, multiple gene sweeping events may occur in the same gene/gene operon.
-This parameter will split the cluster if any inter-SNP distance is greater than the max_dist_cluster.
-This value may depend on the specific species.
-Default value is set to 4000 bp, which should be a good value for bacterial genomes of length ~ 1-3 Mbp.
+    -max_dist MAS_DIST    maximum inter-SNP distance allowed within a cluster.
-    -min_num:   minimum number of SNPs per cluster.
-The default value is set to 2, meaning that each cluster should contain at least 2 SNPs.
+    -min_num MIN_NUM      minimum number of SNPs per cluster.
+The default value is set to 2.

 ## The DBSCAN_simulation.py is used to test the effect of different eps and minimum samples SNP clustering results
 ### usage: python DBSCAN_simulation.py [arguments]